LordYoni/WaterMonitor/README.md

-# 🚀 ESP32 Project
+# WaterMonitor

 ## 🎯 Project Goal

 The primary goal of this project is to develop a floating base equipped with various sensors housed in a waterproof enclosure.
-The collected data will be transmitted via XBee modules, relayed through XBee relays to a central XBee.
-This data will subsequently be sent to a Raspberry Pi, where it will be stored in a database and displayed on a web interface.
+The collected data is transmitted via XBee modules to a Raspberry Pi, where it will be stored in a database and displayed on a web interface.

 ## 🛠️ Required Hardware

 - **ESP32 Board**
 - **Raspberry Pi Board**
 - **Connection Cables**
-- **Project-Specific Components:**
+- **Sensors:**
   - Analog TDS Sensor
   - Industrial pH Electrode
   - Analog Dissolved Oxygen Sensor